reactphp/promise/README.md

 $promise = React\Promise\resolve(mixed $promiseOrValue);
 ```

-Creates a resolved promise for the supplied `$promiseOrValue`.
+Creates a promise for the supplied `$promiseOrValue`.

 If `$promiseOrValue` is a value, it will be the resolution value of the
 returned promise.

 If `$promiseOrValue` is a promise, it will simply be returned.

+Note: The promise returned is always a promise implementing
+[ExtendedPromiseInterface](#extendedpromiseinterface).
+If you pass in a custom
+promise which only implements [PromiseInterface](#promiseinterface), this
+promise will be assimilated to a extended promise following `$promiseOrValue`.

 #### reject()